Ian Munro (director)

 Ian Alexander Munro (born 1957/1958) is an Australian film and television director and producer.
-His career has spanned a variety of genres including telemovies, documentaries and children’s programs.
+His career has spanned a variety of genres including telemovies, documentaries and children's programs.

 Munro has also directed various performances for the stage.
 He was the first staff elected representative on the Board of Film Australia.

 Training

-Munro studied at the Australian Film, Television and Radio School where his final year film 'Life Begins at 40' won the Sammy Award for best TV Documentary.
+Munro studied at the Australian Film, Television and Radio School where his final year film Life Begins at 40 won the Sammy Award for best TV Documentary.
 He graduated in 1980.

 Documentaries

-As a young filmmaker, Munro began making social documentaries, including the Logie winning series 'TV Specials with Michael Willesee' which were screened in Prime Time on Sunday nights.
+As a young filmmaker, Munro began making social documentaries, including the Logie winning series TV Specials with Michael Willesee which were screened in primetime on Sunday nights.

-Through his career, he explored other documentary genres, directing a number of major ‘thesis style’ series.
-'Last Chance for the Lucky Country', 'The Unfair Go' and 'The Opposite Sex' were shot all over the world.
-To celebrate the centenary of Australia’s nationhood, Ian was asked to direct the historical series 'Federation'.
+Through his career, he explored other documentary genres, directing a number of major "thesis style" series.
+Last Chance for the Lucky Country, The Unfair Go and The Opposite Sex were shot all over the world.
+To celebrate the centenary of Australia's nationhood, Ian was asked to direct the historical series Federation.